krishnabhattaram/TSPPruning/README.md

 It may display an error but should still work.

 ## Second time and afterwards
 If using VS Code, just select the venv.
-From the CLI, enter the first optlearn package and source the activate script:
+From the CLI, enter the first optlearn package and activate the virtual environment:
 ```
 source optlearn_env/bin/activate
 ```